SPSC-TUGraz/earcillator/README.md

 ## 📬 Contact

-For questions, please open an issue in this repository.
+For questions, please send a mail to sebastian.handel@tugraz.at.